apache/airflow/docs/apache-airflow-providers-openlineage/guides/user.rst

 Custom Extractors
 ^^^^^^^^^^^^^^^^^

-If you use :ref:`custom Extractors <custom_extractors:openlineage>` feature, register the extractors by passing a string of semicolon separated Airflow Operators full import paths to ``extractors`` option in Airflow configuration.
+To use :ref:`custom Extractors <custom_extractors:openlineage>` feature, register the extractors by passing a string of semicolon separated Airflow Operators full import paths to ``extractors`` option in Airflow configuration.

 .. code-block:: ini